 As an indie musician, if you don’t have an email list (or you have one and never use it), you’re shooting yourself in the foot.
+So today, we’re talking about growing your email list.
 Compared to social media – where most of your posts can get lost in the feed never to be seen again – email open rates can be on average 25% (or higher if you have awesome content).

 What does that mean?
 It’s your direct ticket straight to your fans, without the distracting videos on social media pulling their attention away.
 Which means that when you send an important email about your upcoming album, there’s a much better chance your fans will actually see it (and pre-order the album).